TimoSavi/ceif/docs/tweaking.md

 - 0.373435: Percentage based anomaly score (means that 90% of training data have lower score than 0.373435)
 - 0.319595: Test data average score

-This can be used when analysing the input data as whole.
-If the number printed by %h is large compared to expected value (here 10% of samples) then the whole analysed data set might be have bias.
+This can be used when analyzing the input data as whole.
+If the number printed by %h is large compared to expected value (here 10% of samples) then the whole analyzed data set might be have bias.

 ### How to categorize
 ceif can be used to categorize data having several categories.
 If training data has several categories then the data to be categorized is analyzed using all forests (categories) and the forest giving the lowest